docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 Dialogs
 -------
-Some dialog windows offer the option "Don’t show again".
+Some dialog windows offer the option "Don't show again".
 If you select this option, the Toolkit remembers the choices made in this dialog, and next time it would appear, makes the same choices without showing the dialog.